DSIN-INSA-Strasbourg/Hermes/clients/usersgroups_adwinrm/README.md

 To avoid security issues and corner cases with trashbin, a complex random password is set when user is created.
 This unknown password will be overwritten by next `UserPassword` event of the `User`.
 This avoids having an enabled account with no password.

 The trashbin will only disable the account.

-!!! warning pywinrm is very slow
-    As pywinrm spawn a new terminal and a new Powershell instance each time you run a command, it is really slow.
-    This plugin is kept just in case, but you **really** should consider using `usersgroups_adpypsrp` client plugin instead when possible : it is more than 20 times faster (!).
-    The configuration is similar on both plugin (excepted `hermes-client-usersgroups_adwinrm.WinRM`).

 ## Configuration